Skip to main content

 Have a Migraine at Work?
 How to Tell Your Boss You Suffer From Migraines

-Some pointers, if you’ve decided to talk to your employer about your headaches.
+Some pointers for talking to your employer about your headaches.

 If you are a headache or migraine sufferer and have made the decision to discuss your medical condition with your employer, you may not know where to begin.